philipp-mika-wolf/philipp-mika-wolf.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at Uppsala University where I am part of the [ion physics group](https://www.physics.uu.se/research/applied-nuclear-physics/groups/ion-physics/).
-Before I started my PhD studies in the fall of 2020, I studied physics at the Karlsruher Institute of Technology and at Uppsala University.
-My main PhD supervisor is Prof. Daniel Primetzhofer with the co-supervisors being Prof. Zhen Zhang, Tuan T. Tran, and Eduardo Pitthan.
+I am a physicist at Uppsala University where I am part of the [Materials Physics Division](https://www.uu.se/en/department/physics-and-astronomy/research/materials-physics).
+Between September 2020 and December 2024 I completed my PhD studies in the same group where my main supervisor was Prof. Daniel Primetzhofer and my co-supervisors were Prof. Zhen Zhang, Dr. Tuan T. Tran, and Dr. Eduardo Pitthan.
+My dissertation is accesible [here](https://urn.kb.se/resolve?urn=urn:nbn:se:uu:diva-540635).

 Here you can check my [full CV](https://philipp-mika-wolf.github.io/assets/CV.pdf).

-My studies focus on the growth and modification of transition metal compounds and their in-situ analysis using Time-of-Flight Low Energy Ion Scattering (ToF-LEIS) as well as complementary ion beam techniques.
-ToF-LEIS, with typical ion energies of 0.5 to 10 keV, is capable of detecting both scattered ions and neutrals while being non-destructive due to the low beam-current.
-The high depth resolution enables us to study the composition and the structure of ultra-thin films with a mono-layer resolution.
+My studies focus on the growth and modification of transition metal compounds and their *in-situ* analysis using Time-of-Flight Low Energy Ion Scattering (ToF-LEIS) as well as complementary ion beam techniques.
+Additionally I study the interaction of slow light ions with matter to improve our understanding of properties like electronic stopping and the interatomic potential.